What is a heart attack?

 Cardiac catheterization: In addition to making a picture of your arteries, cardiac cath can be used for procedures (such as angiography or stent) to open narrowed or blocked arteries.

-catheter (thin, hollow tube) is inserted into the blocked artery in the heart.
+Balloon angioplasty: This treatment can be done, if needed, during cardiac catheterization.
+A balloon-tippedcatheter (thin, hollow tube) is inserted into the blocked artery in the heart.
 The balloon is inflated gently to press plaque outward against the walls of the artery, to open the artery and improve blood flow.
 Most of the time, this is not done without putting in a stent.

 Stent placement: In this procedure, a small tube is inserted through a catheter into a blocked artery to "prop" it open.
 The stent is usually made of metal and